encrypted_pointerClass

 Parameters

-• os: The output stream to which the value of the encrypted_pointer will be inserted.
+os: The output stream to which the value of theencrypted_pointerwill be inserted.obj: Theencrypted_pointerobject whose pointed-to value will be printed to the stream.

 Returns